 International Print Center New York is New York’s flagship non-profit arts institution dedicated to the innovative presentation of prints by emerging, established, national, and international artists.
 Founded in 2000, IPCNY is a vibrant hub and exhibition space located in New York’s Chelsea gallery district.
 Our artist-centered approach engages the medium in all its varied potential, and includes guest-curated exhibitions that present dynamic, new scholarship along with the New Prints Program.
 A 501(c)(3) institution, IPCNY depends on foundation, government, individual support, and members’ contributions to fund its programs.

 (Re)Print: Five Projects is supported, in part, by The Barbara Stern Shapiro Fund for Curatorial Initiatives.
-Support for all programs and exhibitions at IPCNY is made possible by the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature; and by Foundations including: the Milton & Sally Avery Arts Foundation, Inc., Deborah Loeb Brice Foundation, Horace W. Goldsmith Foundation, The Jockey Hollow Foundation, PECO Foundation, the Thompson Family Foundation, Travelers Foundation, and the New York Community Trust; along with major individual support.
+Support for all programs and exhibitions at IPCNY is made possible by the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature; and by Foundations including: the Milton & Sally Avery Arts Foundation, Inc., Deborah Loeb Brice Foundation, Horace W. Goldsmith Foundation, The Jockey Hollow Foundation, PECO Foundation, the Thompson Family Foundation, Travelers Foundation, and the NYC COVID-19 Response and Impact Fund from the New York Community Trust; along with major individual support.